Training Blockchain by Design (BBD)

-After the workshop, the participant must be able to assess whether or not and how they will contribute to the next step, for example participate in a ‘Blockchain by Design’ project.
+After the training, the participant must be able to assess whether or not and how they will contribute to the next step, for example participate in a ‘Blockchain by Design’ project.

 Reading, preparation, answering questions, presentations and dialogue in groups.There is also time available for questions and personal input.

-Read accompanying project idea, vision paper or white paper.
+Read project idea, vision paper or white paper.

 Next step: project participation

-As an executive partner of the Weconomics Foundation, Weconet is committed to the organization of a sustainable prosperity by using smart technology in the field of digital innovation and in particular the area of purpose, privacy, productivity and power.
+As an executive partner of the Weconomics Foundation, Weconet is committed to the organization of a sustainable prosperity by using smart technology in the field of digital innovation and in particular the area of purpose, privacy, productivity, power, propaganda and processes.
 That is why we organize these open innovation workshops, to bring people together, to cooperate and set the next step in realizing a more democratic, productive and safe digital society.